Gloomsen-SD/Gemini-Roleplay-Core/FAQ.md

 ### Which AI model should I use?

-The **Gemini Roleplay Core Framework** is optimized for use with the *free version of Gemini Flash*.
-We strongly recommend using this model for a smooth experience.
+The **Gemini Roleplay Core Framework** is optimized wording for use with the *free* version of Gemini Flash (https://gemini.google.com/)
+*strongly recommend using this model for a smooth experience!*

 ### Can I use Thinking Mode or Pro?

 Other models such as Thinking Mode or Gemini Pro can be used, but are not recommended.
 Due to technical inertia and specific limitations of these models, the game may be slowed down, which can negatively affect the narrative flow and dynamics of immersion.

+### What about ChatGPT, Claude, and others?

+Various other LLMs were considered.
+However, it quickly became apparent that Google's Gemini was best suited for a roleplay engine, as its narrative output was of the highest quality.